About our writer

 Emilia Persson is a current undergraduate of Cambridge University reading HSPS (Human, Social, and Political Science), and is an alumnus of the Immerse Education 2014 Summer Programme where she studied the International Relations course.

 Going to university for the first time can often be a difficult time even for the best of us.
+The whole process from university application to university interviews is complete and now it’s time to soak in some knowledge on how to build confidence before university!
 It’s a new environment with new people and new challenges that you can’t really imagine until you’ve experienced them.
 You’ve just come from a place in which you had just worked your way to the top and where you’d grown comfortable and familiar with the teachers and facilities.
 Most importantly, you had a support group of friends.

 Of course, the same thing will happen at university as well, but that’s little consolation when you step onto campus for the first time to a sea of new faces and only a map to show you around.
 Add on that the day-to-day real-life responsibilities of paying rent, securing student loans, arranging for things like broadband connections, and things can become quickly overwhelming.
 And then there’s the workload and the stress of figuring out what to do with your life when all’s said and done.